 Freedom from Hunger

 From Deficiency to Toxicity?
 The Relationship between Indicators of Vitamin A Status and Interventions to Alleviate Deficiency in the Developing World

 Amanda Crump, M.S.

 Integrating international nutrition and agriculture on the UC Davis campus

-The Program in International and Community Nutrition (PICN) of the University of California, Davis was established in 1987 to coordinate research and training activities concerning human nutrition problems of low-income countries, and of ethnic minorities and disadvantaged groups in the United States.
-In 1994, the Program became an Organized Research Unit (ORU) under the Office of Research.
+The UC Davis Program in International and Community Nutrition (PICN) coordinates research and training activities concerning human nutrition problems of low-income countries, and of ethnic minorities and disadvantaged groups in the United States.
+PICN also offers a Designated Emphasis program for doctoral students in participating graduate programs.